vboyev-MSFT/defender-docs/defender-xdr/investigate-incidents.md

 search.appverid:
   - MOE150
   - MET150
-ms.date: 12/04/2023
+ms.date: 11/13/2024
+appliesto:
+- Microsoft Defender XDR
+- Microsoft Sentinel in the Microsoft Defender portal
 ---

-# Investigate incidents in Microsoft Defender XDR
+# Investigate incidents in the Microsoft Defender portal

 [!INCLUDE [Microsoft Defender XDR rebranding](../includes/microsoft-defender.md)]

-**Applies to:**

-- Microsoft Defender XDR

-Microsoft Defender XDR aggregates all related alerts, assets, investigations, and evidence from across your devices, users, and mailboxes into an incident to give you a comprehensive look into the entire breadth of an attack.
+The Microsoft Defender portal presents correlated alerts, assets, investigations, and evidence from across all your assets into an incident to give you a comprehensive look into the entire breadth of an attack.

-Within an incident, you analyze the alerts that affect your network, understand what they mean, and collate the evidence so that you can devise an effective remediation plan.
+Within an incident, you analyze the alerts, understand what they mean, and collate the evidence so that you can devise an effective remediation plan.

 ## Initial investigation